About PROOF

 January 26, 2021: The Alabama Political Reporter credits Proof with being the first media outlet to report on the secretive, now-infamous January 5, 2021 meeting of Donald Trump advisers, donors, and family members inside the former president’s private residence at Trump International Hotel.
 The reporting in Proof provokes a response on the record by a Trump ally in the U.S. Senate, Tommy Tuberville (R-AL).
 The Birmingham News and City Watch Los Angeles likewise credit Proof with breaking this critical national news story.

-January 26, 2021: January 2021 high—and an all-time high—for new daily website visitors to Proof (216,862).
+January 26, 2021: January 2021 high—and an all-time high—for daily website views at Proof (216,862).

 January 28, 2021: The Proof email list grows by 2,440—its biggest one-day gain ever.